ansys/api-eigen-example/doc/source/index.rst

 Features
 --------
-This demo package provides features such as:
+This demo package provides these primary features:

-- Client providing end-users the capability to perform server-side operations without knowing details on the communication protocol being employed.
+- A client providing end users with the ability to perform server-side operations without knowing details on the communication protocol being employed
 - Core examples on how to expose a service (that is, the Eigen Library) via a server using different communication protocols.
 - Benchmark tests showing the performance of each of the client-server and programming